F41zK4r1m/GCP-Hound/README.md

 <div align="center">

-**🎯 Deploy GCP security visibility and stay one step ahead of adversaries with GCP-Hound!**
+**🎯 Enhance your GCP security posture with GCP-Hound!**

-*Made with ❤️ by the security community*
+*Built as a learning project for the cybersecurity community*

 </div>